Tempo di massacro

 Jump to: navigation, search

-Le colt cantarono la morte e fu... tempo di massacro (1966 / Director: Lucio Fulci)
+Le colt cantarono la morte e fu... tempo di massacro (Italy 1966) is the first (of five) Eurowesterns by director Lucio Fulci.

 Also known as